zeroboo/nodejs-random-selector/README.md

 # random-selector

-A nodejs module for randomly selecting elements
+A nodejs module for randomly selecting objects

 # Status